 48% of users say that if they arrive on a business site that isn’t working well on mobile, they take it as an indication of the business simply not caring.

-62% of companies which designed their website(s) for mobile platforms increased their sales.
+62% of companies that designed mobile platforms' website(s) increased their sales.

 Call To Action

-With these in mind, you should have better insights on what good outsourced help is like and what it can do for you.
+With these in mind, you should have better insights into what good outsourced help is like and what it can do for you.